 He used them to help transform his own country and in doing so, he challenged us to use them to transform our own.
 That’s what we honor tonight—not just a single man’s legacy of progress but the possibility of progress that’s yet to be written, possibility that lies inside all of us.

-Justice For Journalists: Syrian Center For Media And Freedom Of Expression (Syria)
+The Syrian Center For Media And Freedom Of Expression received the Justice For Journalists award.

 Justice Albie Sachs was honored with a lifetime achievement award;